giantswarm/opencensus-collector-app/README.md

 # opencensus-collector

-This char simply installs [opencensus collector](https://opencensus.io/service/components/collector/).
+This chart simply installs [opencensus collector](https://opencensus.io/service/components/collector/).
 It allows to configure 4 different receivers and is pre-configured to export only to Jaeger.

 ## Configuration